 Lillah is any form of charity given purely with the intent to please Allah SWT.
-However, this charitable giving is given on an entirely voluntary basis and not like Zakat which is an obligatory charity due from every Muslim on a yearly basis.
+However, this charitable giving is given on an entirely voluntary basis and not like Zakat which is an obligatory charity due from every eligible Muslim on a yearly basis.

-“O ye who believe, spend of the wealth We have bestowed upon you (in Allah’s way), before the Day comes when there shall be no buying and no selling; when neither friendship nor intercession will be of any avail.”
+“O you who believe, spend of the wealth We have bestowed upon you (in Allah’s way), before the Day comes when there shall be no buying and no selling; when neither friendship nor intercession will be of any avail.”
 (Qur’an 2: 254)